AI experts sharing free tutorials to accelerate your business.

 • Recommended action: Owner (Mike) personally calls Jim R. within 24 hours.
 Goal: understand his version, offer a drywall-repair credit as goodwill, and ask (but do not require) that he update the review if he feels differently after the conversation.

 • License/liability flags: None raised in review.
-Do NOT use language in the public response suggesting we accept fault for the drywall — access was agreed to verbally but not documented in writing (gap — add to job close-out checklist).
+Did NOT use language in the public response suggesting we accept fault for the drywall — the access cut was agreed verbally but not documented in writing (gap — add to job close-out checklist).

 • Process fix: Second visit was a warranty swap on a defective breaker (not our defect).
 Worth noting in the future that "manufacturer warranty — no charge to customer" should be communicated in writing so multi-visit jobs don't look like callbacks.